THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

 Morrison's voice benefits greatly from this slight distortion.

 In this way, the vocals on “Indian Summer”, recorded in a room designed specifically to accentuate the reverb, seem to be wrapped in a sentiment at once heartbreaking and elusive.
-It transcends the love expressed by the lyrics to outline the secret texture of a vulnerable soul.
+They transcend the love expressed by the lyrics, outlining the secret texture of a vulnerable soul.

-The singer succeeds in the arduous task of conveying a wide range of emotions that sometimes diverge from each other, filling every single word with multiple meanings.
+The singer succeeds in the arduous task of conveying a wide range of emotions that sometimes diverge from each other, filling each word with multiple meanings.

 He achieves this remarkable result with surprising and vivid spontaneity.
-Without forcing his singing in any way, he documents for posterity the natural talent of a musical genius.
+Without forcing his singing in any way, he documents the natural talent of a musical genius for posterity.

-It’s a performance that ranks among the best in his career, bringing together passionate affection, melancholic sadness, and a mystical vibration that embraces all the griefs and delights of life itself.
+It is one of the best vocal performances of his career, bringing together passionate affection, melancholic sadness, and a mystical vibration that embraces all the griefs and delights of life itself.

 Despite its high quality, “Indian Summer” was not considered suitable for inclusion in the track list of The Doors’ debut album (“The Doors”, later released in January 1967).

-There were two distinct reasons for this exclusion.
+There were two main reasons for this exclusion.

-First, the album already contained two other wonderful ballads, both objectively superior (“The Crystal Ship” and “End Of The Night”).
+First, the album already contained two other wonderful ballads that were both objectively superior (“The Crystal Ship” and “End Of The Night”).

 The second reason can be traced back to the amazing closing song of the album (“The End”).
 This absolute masterpiece featured the same mysteriously floating introductory chord, sitar-influenced guitar and bass line that also characterize “Indian Summer.”

-Considering this context, it is not surprising that the composition we are discussing was sacrificed.
+Considering this context, it is not surprising that the composition we are discussing was omitted.

-Unfortunately, it did not make it onto any of the three subsequent LPs of the band, finally being recovered for the group's fifth album, “Morrison Hotel”, released in February 1970.
+Unfortunately, it did not make it onto any of the band’s subsequent three LPs, finally being recovered for the group's fifth album, “Morrison Hotel”, issued in February 1970.

 Here, the best of the “Indian Summer” recordings made in August 1966 (link here) was included without any changes.
 This circumstance allows us to appreciate, albeit out of context, the enchanting soundscapes created by The Doors at the beginning of their career.

-An alternative take, also dating back to '66, remains in the archives (link here).
-It’s a little faster and decidedly worse in sound quality than the one destined for “Morrison Hotel”, and in it, producer Paul Rothchild can be heard giving suggestions.
+An alternative take, also dating back to the same '66 sessions, remains in the archives (link here).
+It’s a little faster and its sound quality is noticeably poorer than the version that ended up on “Morrison Hotel” (producer Paul Rothchild can be heard giving suggestions while the tape is rolling).

-Despite the three-and-a-half-year gap between its recording and release (August 1966 - February 1970), the official version of “Indian Summer” found on “Morrison Hotel” remains an extremely fascinating song.
+Despite the three-and-a-half-year gap between its recording in August 1966 and its release on the album “Morrison Hotel” in February 1970, the official version of 'Indian Summer' remains an extremely fascinating song.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.